Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Pauli Error Correction under Accumulated Dynamic Erasure Errors

 \subsection{Main Problem}

 We consider a situation where erasure errors occur dynamically and cannot be corrected immediately after detection.
-Neutral atom quantum computers with optical tweezer arrays, the dense one, correspond to this scenario since atoms cannot be transported to the dense online array on which logical qubits are encoded because atom transport possibly causes adverse effects such as decoherence or repulsion between atoms.
+Neutral atom quantum computers with dense optical tweezer arrays correspond to this scenario since atoms cannot be transported to the dense online array on which logical qubits are encoded because atom transport possibly causes adverse effects such as decoherence or repulsion between atoms.